Welcome to the Tabla Theka blog, your trusted resource for learning tabla.

 Introduction to Tappa Taal

 Tappa Taal is a 16-beat rhythmic cycle in Hindustani classical music, known for its balanced structure and frequent use in the Tappa genre of semi-classical vocal music.
-Its elegant composition of bols (syllables) creates a beautiful and distinctive rhythm.
+While it shares the 16-beat length of the more common Tritaal, its elegant composition of bols (syllables) creates a beautiful and distinctive rhythm.

 Watch a Live Demonstration of Tappa Taal